siyasathaye/power-outage-analysis/README.md

 ></iframe>
 ##### Does missingness depend on U.S. state?

-To investigate whether the missingness of CUSTOMERS.AFFECTED depends on U.S._STATE, we again used CA_MISSING as an indicator for whether the value is missing.
+To investigate whether the missingness of `'CUSTOMERS.AFFECTED'` depends on `'U.S._STATE'`, we again used `'CA_MISSING'` as an indicator for whether the value is missing.
 We then compared missingness proportions among every different state label we had.

-The plot below shows, for each state, the proportion of outages in which CUSTOMERS.AFFECTED is missing (blue) or not missing (purple).
+The plot below shows, for each state, the proportion of outages in which `'CUSTOMERS.AFFECTED'` is missing (blue) or not missing (purple).
 If state were related to missingness, we would expect certain states to have consistently higher missing proportions than others.

 However, the proportions vary without a clear pattern or consistent separation between the “missing” and “not missing” groups.
 No particular state stands out as having a disproportionately high share of missing values.